shiruken/csullender.com/content/posts/goodbye-wordpress-hello-hugo/index.md

 # Migrating from WordPress

 In order to transition my WordPress content to Hugo, I utilized the [blog2md](https://github.com/palaniraja/blog2md) utility.
-This Node.js program takes the .xml file exported by WordPress' backup tool and converts each page and post into individual Markdown files, maintaining the formatting, timestamps, and tags reasonably well.
+This [Node.js](https://nodejs.org/) program takes the .xml file exported by WordPress' backup tool and converts each page and post into individual Markdown files, maintaining the formatting, timestamps, and tags reasonably well.
 Unfortunately I had to go through each entry and manually correct line breaks and update image urls to be compatible with Hugo's [directory structure](https://gohugo.io/getting-started/directory-structure/).

-Instead of dumping all of my images into the `/static/image` directory, I opted to create individual subdirectories for each page ([Page Bundles](https://gohugo.io/content-management/page-bundles/)) to keep related content better organized.
+Instead of dumping all of my images into the `/static/image` directory, I opted to create individual subdirectories for each page ([Leaf Bundles](https://gohugo.io/content-management/page-bundles/#leaf-bundles)) to keep related content better organized.

 ```
 content